 For Powers and his business partner Dave Jones, who benefit from the Ace national buying collective, that transformation meant ordering Adirondack chairs in sherbet colors; devoting prime shelf space to Decatur-logoed license plates and apparel; letting loose with fun events such as a staff Pirate Day, documented on the store’s website.

 Walk in at the right time, and you can scoop your own bag of popcorn freshly popped in the old-fashioned cart near the front register.
 Across the aisle is a counter lined with old wooden baseball bats – collected first by a lawyer who lived next door, who bartered them for rent when Intown Hardware expanded.
 In lieu of advertising, the store prefers to sponsor youth teams, school auctions and community fundraisers.
 Ask a cashier about their year-round inventory of Girl Scout cookies.

 The adapt-or-die attitude is nothing new.
-A little more than a year ago Decatur-Avondale Estates Patch wrote about the store's expansion of the garden department and emphasis on customer service.
+A little more than a year ago and emphasis on customer service.
 The story said:

 In fact, the store recently expanded, buying the property next door to widen its thriving garden center, and sales have steadily increased for more than a decade, said store co-founder Dave Jones.